Eslam-Salem/elnoor/README.md

 So the first vc let the user choose searching type.

 # When To Use
-it will help users to find near (Banks or mosque) when be in a vaciation or holiday in a country you didn't visit before.
+- it will help users to find near (Banks or mosques) when be in a vaciation or holiday in a country you didn't visit before.
+- will recieve notification when you became near from the place you searching for.

+# How to use
+first screen asks you to choose what you are searching for (mosques or Banks) after you make your choose click Start searching to show the result in google Maps

+# Requirment
+- you need to get you APi Key and put it in the value of googleApiKey constant in AppDelegate.swift File
+- visit [google Docs](https://developers.google.com/maps/documentation/ios-sdk/intro) to create your Api-Key

 # Pin Icons
 - Bank -> fork